uo-ec607/lectures/08-regression/08-regression.md

 ![](08-regression_files/figure-html/fe_mods_compared-1.png)<!-- -->

-Normally we expect our standard errors to blow up with clustering, but here that effect appears to be outweighed by the increased precision brought on by additional fixed effects.
-As suggested earlier, our level of clustering probably doesn't make much sense either.
+FWIW, we'd normally expect our standard errors to blow up with clustering.
+Here that effect appears to be outweighed by the increased precision brought on by additional fixed effects.
+Still, I wouldn't put too much thought into it.
+Our clustering probably doesn't make much sense and was just used to demonstrate the package syntax.

 ### Random effects